jie108/dagbagM/README.md

 dagbagM:
 contains the R package "dagbagM" for learning directed acycic graphs for mixture of continuous and binary variables

-dagbag:
-contains the R package "dagbag".
-The function dagbag::score_shd() is used for aggregating the DAGs learnt from bootstrap resamples

 Simulation_scripts:
 contains the R scripts for replicating the simulation results in the manuscript.
 ```